.png)

 Distinguish yourself from your peers by participating in a renowned competition that showcases your analytical and writing skills—boosting your profile for university applications and future endeavors

-Join like-minded peers passionate about politics, society, and change, and position yourself as an emerging voice in important global conversations.
+Collaborate with peers who are passionate about politics, society, and change, and establish yourself as an emerging voice in vital global dialogues.

 Each participant will submit an essay in response to 1 of the prompts.